GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    "geographical" coordinates herein we imply longitude, latitude.

 ..
 [13]
-   Please consult the man page for *printf* or any book on C .
+   Please consult the man page for *printf* or any book on C.

 ..
 [14]
    For historical reasons, the *GMT* default is Landscape; see